Honors Program Student Council

 President Rebecca Cunningham

-Activities/Interests: Undergraduate research, Honors Societies (Tri-Beta Biological, Hester, GSE), Intramural Sports, St. Leo's Newman House
+Activities/Interests: Undergraduate research, Honors Societies (ODK Vice President, Tr-Beta Biological, Hester, GSE), Intramural Sports, St. Leo's Newman House

 As the student government organization for the Honors Program, the Honors Program Student Council (HPSC) serves as an advisory board to the Honors Program director.
 Our primary goal is to create a community for MSU honors students through five committees.

-Our philanthropy committee organizes the annual Kickballin’ for Books to raise money for the International Book Project, an organization which has sent 5.8 million books around the world.
+Our philanthropy committee organizes the annual event to raise money for various local charities.
 This committee also organizes smaller philanthropic ventures throughout the school year.
 In the past, the we have participated in Humane Society fundraisers, Up Til Dawn for St. Jude Children’s Hospital, Relay for Life and various philanthropic events hosted by Greek organizations on campus.

 The goal of the public relations committee is to increase the Honors Program’s presence on campus through the website, brochure and printed media for events.
 The public relations committee allows our students to acquire experience in technical writing, photography, poster making as well as publication experiences.